 A survey of the major parasite groups with emphasis on taxonomy, morphology, life history, and epidemiology.
 The survey will include both experimental and slide laboratories.
 (Lecture 3, Lab 3) (Fall, odd years)

 A phylogenetic study of vertebrates; representative species dissected and systematic comparisons made; survey of structure in the major body systems.
-(Lecture 3, Lab 3) (Honors) (Fall, even years)
+(Lecture 3, Lab 3) (Honors) (Spring, odd years)

 A study of the fundamental concepts of classical genetics and its historical development; an introduction to the principles and techniques of modern genetics.
-(Lecture 3, Lab 3) (Honors) (Spring, odd years)
+(Lecture 3, Lab 3) (Honors) (Spring)

-Physical and biological aspects of the marine environment: emphasis on the major habitats and design of organisms for their environment.
+A study of physical and biological aspects of the marine environment: emphasis on the major habitats and design of organisms for their environment.
 Survey of the marine phyla.
 Field trip to Horn Island.
-(Lecture 3, Lab 3, field trip) Spring miniterm.
+(Lecture 3, Lab 3, field trip) (Fall, even years)

 A survey of physical, chemical, and biological interrelations in natural communities.
 (Lecture 3, Lab 3) (Honors) (Fall, even years)

 Required of all senior biology majors.
 Students will present powerpoint lectures and attend and participate in a series of student and outside speaker presentations.
 Includes review of recent literature and presentation of current topics in biology.
 (Fall)

 Required of all senior biology majors.
 Themes related to biology and societal issues will be addressed.
 Educational Testing Service Major Field Test in Biology will be taken as an exit exam and part of this course.
 (Spring)